 Colorado Springs Motorcycle Accident Lawyers

-Sadly, as much as cycling is beneficial in many ways, it often turns dangerous for riders.
-Every now and then drivers neglect to look for cyclists the same way they watch out for other vehicles.
-Numerous drivers even purposefully attempt to hurt motorcycle riders.
+Sadly, as much as motorcycling is beneficial in many ways, it often turns dangerous for riders.
+Every now and then, drivers neglect to look for motorcyclists the same way they watch out for other vehicles.
+Some drivers even purposefully attempt to hurt motorcycle riders.

 Common Types of Motorcycle Accidents In Colorado Springs

-· Cyclist “Dooring” Accidents – Doorings are a major cause of accidents in the United States.
-They happen when a driver suddenly opens the door of their parked vehicle into the way of an approaching cyclist.
-The oncoming cyclist at that point runs into the car door and gets knocked off the bicycle.
-That can result in serious injuries for the cyclist
+Doorings are a major cause of accidents in the United States.
+They happen when a driver suddenly opens the door of their parked vehicle into the way of an approaching motorcyclist.
+The oncoming biker may run into the car door and get knocked off of their motorcycle.
+This can result in serious injuries.

-· Side-Swipe Collisions – Some drivers pass motorcycle riders and fail to give them enough room on the road.
-That often results in the vehicle hitting the side of the cyclist and running the motorcycle off the street
+Some drivers pass motorcycle riders and fail to give them enough room on the road.
+That often results in the vehicle hitting the side of the motorcyclist and running the motorcycle off the street.

-· Rear-End Crashes – At times, drivers don’t look out for cyclists on the road.
+At times, drivers don’t look out for motorcyclists on the road.
 That leaves riders with insufficient time to stop in case a car changes route.
-The end result is a vehicle rear-ending a cyclist and tossing them from the motorcycle
+The end result is a vehicle rear-ending a motorcyclist and tossing them from the motorcycle.

-· Speeding Crashes – Excessive speed is often a factor in many vehicle collisions, including those with cyclists.
-Driving too fast not only leads to an accident, but also raises the seriousness of injuries from the crash
+Excessive speed is often a factor in many vehicle collisions, including those with motorcyclists.
+Driving too fast not only leads to an accident but also raises the seriousness of injuries from the crash.

-· Distracted Driving Collisions – Numerous drivers in Colorado Springs look down at their smartphones or attempt to perform multiple tasks behind the wheel.
-Subsequently, they neglect to see a smaller motorcycle on the road alongside or in front of them
+Numerous drivers in Colorado Springs look down at their smartphones or attempt to multitask behind the wheel.
+Subsequently, they neglect to see a smaller motorcycle on the road alongside or in front of them.

-· Impaired Driving Collisions – When motorists drive when drunk or high, their response is impaired.
-They frequently neglect to see bikers on the road
+When motorists drive when drunk or high, their response is impaired.
+They frequently neglect to see bikers on the road.

 It’s essential for road users to know the most common reasons for accidents, so they can evade them and protect everybody.